bertilmuth/being/README.md

 # Being
 [![Gitter](https://badges.gitter.im/requirementsascode/community.svg)](https://gitter.im/requirementsascode/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-The goal of Being is to maximize developer joy and productivity when building event-sourced services with Command Query Responsibility Segregation (CQRS).
+The goal of Being is to shorten the development time when building event-sourced applications with Command Query Responsibility Segregation (CQRS).

-In short, [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) is about persisting events instead of (just) the current state.
+In short, [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) is about persisting events instead of the current state.
 State can be recreated by applying the events in sequence.
 Event sourcing can be helpful for auditing purposes, to analyze or rebuild previous system states from a business perspective.
 CQRS can be used to build highly scalable applications.